Undergraduate Certificate in Psychological Science

 This unit is taught over 13 weeks.
 Students will participate in teaching and learning activities including:

-In addition, the Unit Coordinator will be available for consultation for an hour on a weekly basis.
+In addition, the Unit Coordinator will be available for live online consultation for an hour on a weekly basis.

 Level: 100 level core